Bioconductor/bioc_git_transition/doc/scenario-1-svn-to-github.md

     git clone git@github.com:developer/BiocGenerics.git
     ```

-4. Add remote to your cloned repository,
+4. Add remote to your cloned repository.

+    Change the current working directory to your local repository cloned in previous step.

+    ```
+    cd BiocGenerics
+    ```

     For Bioconductor repositories that you have read / write (ssh) access, use: